eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 We hosted a series of webinars with topics ranging from foundational knowledge of the blockchain technology to advanced demos featuring hands-on exposure to smart contract development and app building on EOSIO.

 1. [**Learn about Blockchain & EOSIO**](https://eos.io/webinars/learn-about-blockchain-eosio/):
-Learn the basic concepts of Blockchain technology and get introduced to the Antelope blockchain platform.
+Learn the basic concepts of Blockchain technology and get introduced to the Antelope blockchain framework.

 2. [**Build Your First Smart Contract on EOSIO**](https://eos.io/webinars/build-your-first-smart-contract-on-eosio/):
 Learn important Antelope protocols such as Accounts and Transactions with a hands-on demo on how to build and deploy your first smart contract.